PRodriguez19/Intro-to-shell/lessons/02_week2_mmg232_writing_files.md

 ## GUI text editors

 A GUI is an interface that has buttons and menus that you can click on to issue commands to the computer and you can move about the interface just by pointing and clicking.
-You might be familar with GUI text editors, such as [BBEdit](http://www.barebones.com/products/bbedit/) and [Visual Studio Code](https://code.visualstudio.com/), which allow you to write and edit plain text documents.
+You might be familiar with GUI text editors, such as [BBEdit](http://www.barebones.com/products/bbedit/) and [Visual Studio Code](https://code.visualstudio.com/), which allow you to write and edit plain text documents.
 These editors often have features to easily search text, extract text, and highlight syntax from multiple programming languages.
 They are great tools, and indeed you should download one to use to create your own scripts in the future!

 ## Command-line editors
 Today we will be working with command-line editors.
 With command-line editors you must navigate the interface using the arrow keys and shortcuts, since you do not have the option to 'point-and-click'.
 Some popular editors include [Emacs](http://www.gnu.org/software/emacs/), [Vim](http://www.vim.org/), or a graphical editor such as [Gedit](http://projects.gnome.org/gedit/).
 These are editors which are generally available for use on high-performance compute clusters.
 There are also simpler editors available for use on the cluster (e.g. [nano](http://www.nano-editor.org/)), but tend to have limited functionality.